Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 : The sequential number of the data packet.

 PP (2 bits):
-: Packet Position Flags.
+: Packet Position Flag.
 This field indicates the position of the data packet in the message.
-  The value "10b" means the first packet of the message.
-"00b" indicates a packet in the middle, "01b" is the last packet.
+  The value "10b" (binary) means the first packet of the message.
+"00b" indicates a packet in the middle.
+"01b" designates the last packet.
 If a single data packet forms the whole message, the value is "11b".

 O (1 bit):
 : Order Flag.
 Indicates whether the message should be delivered by the receiver in order (1) or not (0).
 Certain restrictions apply depending on the data transmission mode used ({{data-transmission-mode}}).

 KK (2 bits):
-: Encryption Flag.
+: Key-based Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
-  The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with even key, and "11b" is used for odd key encryption.
+  The value "00b" (binary) means data is not encrypted.
+"01b" indicates that data is encrypted with even key, and "11b" is used for odd key encryption.
 Refer to {{encryption}}.

 R (1 bit):
 : Retransmitted Packet Flag.
-This flag is clear when a packet is transmitted the very first time.
+This flag is clear when a packet is transmitted the first time.
-  The flag set to "1" means the packet is retransmitted.
+  The flag is set to "1" when a packet is retransmitted.

 Message Number (26 bits):
-: The sequential number of the message formed by consecutive data packets (see PP field).
+: The sequential number of consecutive data packets that form a message (see PP field).

 Data (variable length):
 : The payload of the data packet.
 The length of the data is the remaining length of the UDP packet.

 ## Control Packets

-SRT control packet has the following structure.
+An SRT control packet has the following structure.

 ~~~
  0                   1                   2                   3